easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_01_troubleshooting.md

 since the actual error message(s) could only appear way later, perhaps even after the command was already running for several minutes.

-In that case, you will have the dive into the log file that is created by EasyBuild for every installation, which is located in the unique temporary directory for the EasyBuild session.
+In that case, you will have to dive into the log file that is created by EasyBuild for every installation, which is located in the unique temporary directory for the EasyBuild session.

 See for example this output line from our earlier example error message: